Supersonic-Sites/MEZStudiobeaute/content/en/hairdressing.md

           <div>

-          <span class="md:text-xl">Keratin Smoothing Treatment</span><br>
+          <span class="md:text-xl">Keratine Smoothing Treatment</span><br>

-          <small class="mb-2">Our keratin treatment is a 3-stage treatment for deep care that delivers intense hydration, leaving even the driest hair and the most brittle strands soft and smooth.<br> Our smoothing system is made with a high technology that gives new life to your frizzy and dry hair.
+          <small class="mb-2">Our keratine treatment is a 3-stage treatment for deep care that delivers intense hydration, leaving even the driest hair and the most brittle strands soft and smooth.<br> Our smoothing system is made with a high technology that gives new life to your frizzy and dry hair.
 The treatment lasts up to 5 months.
 After the treatment you will receive a conditioning shampoo and conditioner valued at $ 62.50 for free.</small>

           </div>